-The COA assists the Commission in the implementation of the accreditation system.
+The Commission is assisted in the implementation of the accreditation system by the Committee on Accreditation (COA).
 This body is comprised of twelve members of the education community - six from postsecondary education and six K-12 practitioners - who have been appointed by the Commission.
 While the Commission sets policy for accreditation, the COA implements the accreditation system and makes accreditation decisions for institutions offering educator preparation in California.